rails/rails/guides/source/engines.md

 In this guide you will learn about engines and how they can be used to provide additional functionality to their host applications through a clean and very easy-to-use interface.
 You will learn the following things in this guide:

-* What makes an engine
+* What makes an engine.
-* How to generate an engine
+* How to generate an engine.
-* Building features for the engine
+* Building features for the engine.
-* Hooking the engine into an application
+* Hooking the engine into an application.
-* Overriding engine functionality in the application
+* Overriding engine functionality in the application.

 --------------------------------------------------------------------------------